JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

 #### Fill space

 As seen in the previous example, the divs are not filling up the whole row.
-This can be solved by increasing the space between the items using <code class="code">justify-content</code>.
+This can be solved by increasing the space between the items using `justify-content`.

 {% highlight css linenos %}
 .sectionWrapper {